Sri Lanka blocks social media after deadly attacks

 “We are aware of the government’s statement regarding the temporary blocking of social media platforms,” the company said.
 “People rely on our services to communicate with their loved ones and we are committed to maintaining our services and helping the community and the country during this tragic time.”

 Google didn’t respond to a request for comment about the disruption to its YouTube service in Sri Lanka.
-Requests for comment made to messaging services Snap and Viber were not immediately returned.
+Requests for comment made to messaging services Snap and Viber were not returned Sunday.